Owen's Story:

 Tanner's Story

 Jenn was always so patient & energetic.
 She is a pleasure to be around & truly cares for all her patients as if they were family.
 Anytime I have a question about other speech or feeding issues she is prompt to return my inquiries & always knows the answer.
-I am truly thankful
+I am truly thankfulElla's Story

 I wanted my daughter to talk.
 I watched and learned from several speech therapists.
 I would do the homework with Ella, and frustration after frustration left me researching for something more.
 All I wanted was for Ella to talk!
 I found some information online about oral motor therapy- this sounded interesting to me since Ella was diagnosed with low muscle tone.
 Jenn described Oral Motor Therapy as "physical therapy for the mouth"- slam dunk!
 This was what we needed.

 When we first started with Jenn 2 years ago, Ella would make more progress in her 1 hour with Jenn, than she would with 5 or more sessions of traditional speech therapy!
 Two years later, Ella SPEAKS!
 AND to top it off- her traditional speech therapy sessions are more productive because of the oral motor therapy component.
 Jenn has written homework and exchanged emails with our traditional therapist to help her be more productive with Ella as well.
+Christian's Story

-Jenn’s knowledge of Down syndrome and her extensive background in different oral motor techniques have been extremely beneficial for Christian.
+Our precious son Christian was born with Down syndrome in August of 2007.
+The first 6 months were filled with the greatest love for our son, as well as the overwhelming task of finding all of the right therapies, tools and programs to help him develop into a happy, healthy toddler.
+Our family is very fortunate to have found Jenn Buck and she is unquestionably a perfect addition to our son’s “team.”Jenn’s knowledge of Down syndrome and her extensive background in different oral motor techniques have been extremely beneficial for Christian.
 One of the things Jenn taught us was how to start Christian on a straw.
 He started straw drinking at 7 months old and by the time he turned 1, he was able to use the same straws and straw cups as our 3 year old daughter.
 I have had several other parents and therapist comment on his lip closure, straw drinking and tone around

 him mouth.
 I truly believe the techniques Jenn taught our family have provided Christian with an invaluable opportunity which will turn into better communication and clearer speech patterns as he becomes an older child/adult.

 Jenn also provides support for our family as we learn about Down syndrome and decide on the best programs and therapies for our son.
 She is extremely patient and I feel she tailors our oral motor program based on Christian’s individual needs as well as our family’s comfort level with implementing it.
-Her professionalism, responsiveness and energetic attitude are exceptional and I always leave therapy feeling confident I have the best tools and techniques to help our son progress each week. -Karen S.
+Her professionalism, responsiveness and energetic attitude are exceptional and I always leave therapy feeling confident I have the best tools and techniques to help our son progress each week. -Karen S.Claire's Story

 Devon's Story